WordPress/data-liberation/guides/drupal-to-wordpress.md

 ## Migration resources

 1. [FG Drupal to WordPress](https://wordpress.org/plugins/fg-drupal-to-wp/): This plugin migrates articles, stories, pages, categories, tags, and images.
 The plugin description says it has been tested with Drupal 4 to 11.
-2. [This tutorial](http://anothercoffee.net/drupal-to-wordpress-migration-explained/) includes workarounds for some migration issues such as duplicate terms, terms exceeding the maximum character length, and duplicate URL aliases.
+2. [This tutorial](https://migratecontent.com/drupal-to-wordpress-migration-sql-queries-explained/) explains the SQL queries involved in a Drupal to WordPress migration, including a workaround for duplicate terms.

 ## Archived resources